gldtn/dotfiles/README.md

 ![screenshot](shots/nvim.png)

 ### Credits
-Special thanks to all the dev community in github who has made these wondefull tools and all the awesome .dotfiles I coppied from!
+Special thanks to all the dev community in github who has made these wonderfull tools and all the awesome .dotfiles I copied from!